InformaticRevolution/IRProductBundle/Resources/doc/index.md

 ### Step 4: Configure the IRProductBundle

-Add the following configuration to your `config.yml` file:
+Add the bundle minimum configuration to your `config.yml` file:

 ``` yaml
 # app/config/config.yml